Authing/authing-wxapp-sdk/README.md

 ##  Configuring Miniapp login in Authing

-To use the authoring Miniapp SDK in Miniapp，you need to apply for a small program on the[微信开放平台](https://mp.weixin.qq.com/)，and at the same time [Authing Console](https://console.authing.cn/console/userpool) fill in the configuration of the Miniapp.
+To use the authoring Miniapp SDK in Miniapp，you need to apply for a small program on the[Weixin Official Accounts Platform](https://mp.weixin.qq.com/?lang=en_US&token=)，and at the same time [Authing Console](https://console.authing.cn/console/userpool) fill in the configuration of the Miniapp.

 <details>

 <summary><strong>Configure Miniapp login</strong></summary>

-1. Go to [微信开放平台](https://mp.weixin.qq.com/) first, register a wechat Miniapp development account.
+1. Go to [Weixin Official Accounts Platform](https://mp.weixin.qq.com/?lang=en_US&token=) first, register a wechat Miniapp development account.

 - **If you need to obtain the user's mobile phone number, you need to pass wechat authentication.**